 There are several intrinsics for loading constants into SSE registers.
-The most general can be used to specify the value of each element in the vector.
+The most general can be used to specify the value of each element in a vector.
 In general, try to use the most specific intrinsic for your needs.
-For example, to load 0 into all elements in a vector, \mm\set\epi64>, \mm\set1\epi64> or \mm\setzero\si128> could be used.
+For example, to load 0 into all elements in a vector, mm_set_epi64, mm_set1_epi64 or mm_setzero_si128 could be used.
 The two first will generate a number of instructions to load 0 into the two 64-bit integer positions in the vector.
-The \mm\setzero\si128> intrinsic uses a shortcut and emits a PXOR instruction to generate a register with all bits set to 0.
+The mm_setzero_si128 intrinsic uses a shortcut and emits a PXOR instruction to generate a register with all bits set to 0.